 Important:

-- This workflow validates transactions before they appear on your ledger.
-In Per Transaction Sync, users usually compare platform records against transaction-level entries already synced to accounting.
-In Summary Sync, that is not the main use case because once transactions are grouped into summary lines, the books no longer keep a clean transaction-by-transaction trail.
+• This workflow validates transactions before they appear on your ledger.
+In Per Transaction Sync, users usually compare platform records against the transaction-level entries Synder already synced to accounting.
+However, in Summary Sync, that is not the main use case, because once Synder groups transactions into summary lines, the books no longer keep a clean transaction-by-transaction trail.

-- Sync status does not change the reconciliation result.
-The comparison checks whether the payment platform data matches the transaction-level source data stored in Synder.
-That answer stays the same whether the related summary has already been synced or not.
+• Sync status does not change the reconciliation result.
+The comparison checks whether the payment platform data matches the transaction-level source data Synder holds.
+As a result, the answer stays the same whether Synder has already synced the related summary or not.

 Why Timing Is Critical

-Transaction Reconciliation should be run before summaries sync.
-That way, the data reaching your books has already been validated.
+Run Transaction Reconciliation before summaries sync.
+That way, Synder has already validated the data reaching your books.

 Pre-sync validation saves time because it helps you avoid rebuilding summaries later and searching for issues after the sync has already happened.